-This low-calorie waffles with blueberries recipe are one that works out well for a night when you don't have anything better planned for dinner.
+This low-calorie waffles with blueberries recipe is one that works out well for a day when you don't have anything better planned.
 The ingredients are typically stocked in most kitchens, including the blueberries if they are frozen.
 Best of all, it's easy to put together.

 These waffles also make a terrific breakfast or brunch item and are great on a long weekend morning.
-They beat any regular waffle recipes when it comes to nutrition because the recipe uses half whole-wheat flour, only a small amount of sugar and oil as opposed to loads of butter and sugar that can be found in some recipes.
+They beat any regular waffle recipes when it comes to nutrition because the recipe includes whole-wheat flour and contains only small amounts of sugar and oil, as opposed to the excessive butter and sugar content of other recipes.

-Then there is the addition of the all-powerful blueberry that is super high in nutrients and antioxidants.
-The recipes itself calls for blueberries in the batter and then you could even make your own low-fat blueberry syrup to put on top which will give you an extra nutrition boost.
+Then there is the addition of the all-powerful blueberry, a fruit that is super high in nutrients and antioxidants.
+The recipes itself calls for blueberries in the batter, but feel free to top your waffles with low-fat blueberry syrup for an extra nutrition boost.

-They can be cooked in a Belgian waffle maker for a crispy end-product but a traditional waffle maker will work just as well.
-Top them with a fruity blueberry syrup.
+They can be cooked in a Belgian waffle maker for added crispiness but a traditional waffle maker will work just as well.
+Top them with the syrup of your choice.
 It just doesn't get any better.